kieranrourke/Arcade/README.md

 ## Description

-Personal project that features a multi game interafec.
+Personal project that features a multi game arcade interface.
 The arcade currently features SpaceInvaders and Pong.
 The games are created with Python using the library Pygame for graphics and sounds